christerhamberg/2DV610/readme.txt

 15. Add a roll dice button and freeze indicators
 --------------------------------------------------------------------------------------------------------
+At row 3 a freeze checkbox will be added to freeze all Icons At row 4 in the middle of the icons a New Game / Roll should be added

-xx.
-Add get/set name of two players
+16. Add get/set name of two players
 --------------------------------------------------------------------------------------------------------

+Add 2 TextFields where the name of the players are entered

 xx.
 Add a quit button